Mylaana/AresExpedition/README.md

 Add backend REST requests content validation

 ## Nice to have for v1
+## Refactoring :
+Websocket: remove the global channel and switch to multiple sendings on private ones
+text with image component: refactoring
+test needs: empty components from the app logic and transfer it into services/classes
+global: removing obvious comments
+project-card-info-service (and some other?): switch to static
+TriggerState: switch out trigger id checks from model to a service
+Optimize data volume exchanged
+Refactor playable cards component should be storing clientstate and not repeatedly check for state

 ### Interface
 Add Display property for current event, so the screen does not flash when resolving technical events
 Add log